xz76/R21/README.md

 34 16    1  3     2 0.0000000 0.3580249 0.3580249      0   1     0
 35 16    2  3     3 0.3580249 0.7174463 0.3594214      1   1     0
 ```
 Individuals who did not visit the "illness" state (individuals with `id` 1 and 5 in the example) have two records only.
 This is because such individuals do not contain information about the transition 3 (i.e. from the "illness" state to the "death" state).
-Individuals who visited the "illness" state (individuals with `id` 6 and 16) have three records since they contain information about all three states.
+Individuals who visited the "illness" state (individuals with `id` 6 and 16) have three records since they contain information about all the three possible transition under the illness-death model.

 Estimating the population-averaged transition probability P(X(t) = 2| X(0) = 1) and calculating standard errors and 95% pointwise confidence intervals based on 100 cluster bootstrap replications can be achieved as follows
 ```